AADR Logo

 UP TO DATE: Yes

-HOME W/ SMALL CHILDREN: over the age of 10 yrs
+HOME W/ SMALL CHILDREN: Over the age of 10 years

 MICROCHIP BRAND and #: 911PetChip 991003911503049